What is the pain body?

 - Learn and practice mindful awareness in relation to your body and your nervous system.
 This will help to cultivate presence and to feel the inner body.
-It will also help to start to create space between event and response, and help empower you to self-regulate your emotions better.
+In MBSR training you learn to do body scan meditations which amongst various other mindfulness techniques, can help with this.
+Mindfulness will help to start to create space between event and response, and empower you to self-regulate your emotions better.

 - Release the energy in your pain-body.
 In the ‘Power of Now‘, as well as in ‘A New Earth‘, Eckhart Tolle describes the story of two ducks who get in a fight and then flap their wings afterwards and act like nothing happened (read the actual quote below).
 For humans who have built a lifetime of pain in our bodies, simply shaking it off consciously is not enough and not always appropriate.
 The most effective and powerful way that I have discovered to release the pain-body is through the regular practice of neurogenic tremoring as taught in TRE (Tension & Trauma Releasing Exercises).